infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

  - Educate the child that she is not obligated to share any personal information withany person.
 If a stranger or a nominally familiar person discloses his or her personal information, it doesn’t mean the child is obligated to share similar information about herself with him/her.
  - Discuss with the child about consent.
 Inform her that there is nothing wrong with sounding ‘rude’ and saying NO if the person continues to pressurize or botherher.
 Saying NO is the child’s right, and it is a complete sentence without requiring any further elaboration or justification.
 ### Caregiver training
-For Rainbow's caregivers
--Full day orientation about the policy is mandatory -Gender and sexuality training recommended
--All  donors and visitors need to be trained and informed of comms and behaviour protocol -Orient and train bus drivers on child protection concepts and the severity of punishment -Code of conduct needs to be signed by all stakeholders within 7 days of their engagement -Two training sessions conducted with all staff, parents and local police -Half day refresher training once a year for all staff -Aangan, Rainbow and CSA recommend a standardised discipline code/code of conduct
-@aangan Child-friendly material should be created along with capacity building workshops for staff on how to use this material at the time of the child’s entry.
-The objective would be to welcome and reassure the child and prepare him/her for the interview with the PO.

-### Code of conduct